OctoPrint/OctoPrint/docs/development/index.rst

    This guide is based on the `Setup Guide for Mac OS X on OctoPrint's wiki <https://github.com/foosel/OctoPrint/wiki/Setup-on-Mac/>`_.
    Please report back if it works for you, due to lack of access to a Mac I cannot test it myself.
 Thanks.

-This assumes you'll host your OctoPrint development checkout at ``C:\Devel\OctoPrint``.
+This assumes you'll host your OctoPrint development checkout at ``~/devel/OctoPrint``.
 If you want to use a different location, please substitute accordingly.

 You'll need a user account with administrator privileges.